astroveny/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Pattern B

-We will change the frontend router from using @handle to use the message group uuid
+We will change the frontend router from using @handle to use the message group uuid and show the messages within a message group in a reverse order to show the last message at the bottom.

   #### Frontend Router Update
   [Back to top](#week-5)